ZAWARTO/NDS-Game/README.md

 The following keys will be used:

- - Right arrow  -Move the soldier to the right.
+ - Right arrow  ----> Move the soldier to the right.
- - Left arrow   Move the soldier to the left.
+ - Left arrow   ----> Move the soldier to the left.
- - Up arrow 	Move the soldier up.
+ - Up arrow 	----> Move the soldier up.
- - Down arrow 	Move the soldier down.
+ - Down arrow 	----> Move the soldier down.
- - START key: 	To start a new game when you are on the title screen.
+ - START key: 	----> To start a new game when you are on the title screen.
- - SELECT key: 	To return to the title screen from the final screen.
+ - SELECT key: 	----> To return to the title screen from the final screen.

 ## Mechanism